fbpx

 Business Development Representative (BDR): Definition, Requirements, & What They Do

 The next role in GTM strategy is the business development rep. A BDR focuses on outbound sales to fill the sales funnel with new business opportunities.
-Their main strategies are social selling, emailing cold leads.
+Their main strategies are social selling and emailing cold leads.

 Requirements of Business Development Representatives

 Like sales development representatives, most companies require their business development representatives to have a bachelor’s degree.
-BDRs typically have a degree in business or marketing, and they must work independently.
+BDRs typically have a bachelor’s degree in business or marketing and must work independently.

 They should also be good at networking and building relationships.
-BDRs also need at least two years of experience in a sales-related role with previous experience in cold calling and qualifying leads.
+BDRs also need at least two years of experience in sales-related roles, with previous experience in cold calling and qualifying leads.

 Excellent communication skills are also necessary because BDRs use them during presentations to convince leads about the value of their product or service.
 They must work self-directed, require minimal supervision, and have strong analytical capabilities.